sioel0/lisa/docs/structure/cfg.md

 ```
 and its `semantics` method will provide the actual statement's semantics (here reported as partial pseudocode):
 ```
-if index is definetly negative
+if index is definitly negative
     return bottom
 else
     return domain.valueof(heapAbstraction.get(array, index))